CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 ## REFACTORING OF CODE
 A lot of the code was refactored in Phase 1.
 Some examples of these include the following:
 * The largest example of this is pull request #14 which completely replaces the incorrectly designed RecipeDatabase and DatabaseManager classes.
 As a consequence, we had to change many parts of the program such as test classes for filters and sorts.
-* We exchanged any call of the Recipe constructor with a RecipeFactory in pull request #8, washing away a ‘duplicate code’ code smell
+* We exchanged any call of the Recipe constructor with a RecipeFactory in pull request #8, washing away a ‘duplicate code’ code smell.
 * RecipeCollection is used instead of HashMap<Integer, Recipe> in the RecipeBook, and later the SubRecipeBook, washing away a ‘primitive obsession’ code smell.
-This is done in pull request #40
+This is done in pull request #40.
-* RecipeBook was refactored to store SubRecipeBooks, instead of directly storing Recipes in pull request #40
+* RecipeBook was refactored to store SubRecipeBooks, instead of directly storing Recipes in pull request #40.
 * Pull request #45 fixes a bug that stopped RecipeBooks from being created when the user is, and fixes an issue with dependencies in the Command layer, as well as removing a bunch of dispensables.
 * Pull request #35 refactors the CLI and GUI to both implement the same interface, allowing commands to be run on both of them.
 * However, there are still a few code smells in our code which we plan to solve in Phase 2: